gimpe/kohana-registry/README.md

 kohana-registry
 ===============

-Dependency Injection Container for Kohana 3.1.
+Kohana 3.1 module to do Dependency Injection .

 License: